Where does it come from?

 Top salt makes top lamps.

-Before you continue reading, have a look at our salt lamp sale to see all the lamps we have on sale now.
+Before you continue reading, have a look at our salt lamps to see all the lamps we have on sale now.
 We produce our lamps from the best Himalayan salt.When it comes to your lamp, depending on where the Himalayan salt was mined from it will have a unique structure.
 Salt veins of pure salt run through the crystal giving it a unique fingerprint and aesthetic look.
 The rustic look adds to the natural ambience of the lamp.
 The amount of iron oxide content will determine how reddish your lamp is.
 However we only use quality salt in producing our lamps, no cracks or rock impurities are allowed and the salt chosen is of a nice warm pink colour.

 So with all that said, we hope you were sufficiently enlightened about exactly what Himalayan salt is and where it comes from.